sznchanda/arcade-ai/docker/README.md

 ## Troubleshooting

--   **Engine Health Check Fails**: Ensure that all environment variables are correctly set in the `.env` file and that the services have started without errors.
+-   **Gateway Health Check Fails**: Ensure that all environment variables are correctly set in the `.env` file and that the services have started without errors.
 -   **Port Conflicts**: If the default ports are already in use, modify the ports in the `docker-compose.yml` file.
 -   **Authentication Errors**: Double-check the client IDs and secrets provided for auth providers.